USS Navajo (AT-64): Further operations in the Pacific Theater

+On January 30, 1943, Navajo attempted to tow the badly damaged heavy cruiser USS Chicago away from the combat zone during the Battle of Rennell Island, but was unsuccessful as Chicago was finished off by a squadron of Japanese torpedo bombers.
+She then towed to safety the destroyer USS La Vallette, who had suffered a torpedo hit during the battle.

 Stateside overhaul

 In the spring of 1943, Navajo returned to California, underwent overhaul, and in July 1943 got underway to return to the South Pacific.
-Steaming via Pago Pago, it arrived at Bora Bora on 21 August 1943 and commenced salvage and repair work on USS Pasig.
-At the end of the month the ship sailed for Pago Pago, whence it got underway to tow gasoline barge YOG–42 to Espiritu Santo.
+Steaming via Pago Pago, she arrived at Bora Bora on 21 August 1943 and commenced salvage and repair work on USS Pasig.
+At the end of the month, the ship sailed for Pago Pago, whence she got underway to tow gasoline barge YOG–42 to Espiritu Santo.

 Sunk by torpedo

 While en route to Espiritu Santo on 12 September 1943, the ship was torpedoed by Type B1 submarine I-39 and rocked by an explosion.
-Within seconds a heavy starboard list resulted in a submerged starboard side.
-Navajo began going down rapidly by the bow and abandonment commenced.
+Within seconds, a heavy starboard list resulted in a submerged starboard side.
+Navajo began going down rapidly by the bow and the order was given to abandon ship.
 As the ship settled, depth charges secured to port and starboard K-gun projectors exploded.
-An estimated two minutes had passed before the tugboat sank, 17 members of the crew died during the attack.
+An estimated two minutes had passed before the tug sank.
+17 members of her crew died during the attack.